chris-short/devopsreadme.com/content/post/DevOps_README/index.md

 As Kubernetes starts to democratize compute in ways we all didn't think possible, it's worthwhile to familiarize yourself with Kubernetes.

 [Kubernetes README](https://kubernetesreadme.com/): Books, tutorials, or other assets that would be useful to folks using Kubernetes.

-"**You are either building a learning organization or you will be losing to someone who is.**" --Andrew Clay Shafer